shashank1shukla/App42-Photo-Sharing/README.md

 Initialize  ServiceAPI instance with your APIKey and SecretKey recieved in step #2 above.
 Once it is initialized, you can build target service object by calling buildXXXXXService on ServiceAPI instance.
 Below is the snippet for the same.

-UploadService you can upload images and file to App42CDN, fetch from it.
-Three other Services are use for this app.

-StorageService(NoSQL Storage) : database creation for your app on the cloud, Store app data in JSON objects at App42 Cloud ReviewService : AddComment,Review and Rating on your app item.

-SocialService : Social Connect to your App.

 ```
 ServiceAPI serviceAPI = new ServiceAPI("YOUR API KEY", "YOUR SECRET KEY");